Encouraging innovation

 • The World Economic Forum (WEF) and IMD Business School rank Switzerland among the world’s most competitive nations.

-• According to the IMD World Ditigal Competitiveness Ranking 2023, Switzerland still ranks 5th in thanks to its digital infrastructure and regulation as well as to the ability of Swiss companies to transform themselvers.
+• According to the IMD World Ditigal Competitiveness Ranking 2024, Switzerland moves up to 2nd place (it ranked 5th in 2023) thanks in particular to its digital infrastructure as well as to the ability of Swiss companies to transform themselvers and attract high skilled people.

-• The "2023 IFZ FinTech Study" places Geneva on the 3rd position and confirms that Switzerland is back on track for growth.
+• The "2024 IFZ FinTech Study" places Geneva on the 4th position and confirms that Switzerland has developped from a niche market into a key driver of innovation in the fintech industry.

 • The Swiss Finance Institute (SFI) has examined, through a representative study entitled "Digital Pulse Check 4.0", the current status of digitalization within the Swiss banking sector.
 Most established banking institutions have recognized the signs of the times.
 They are digitalizing their existing services step by step or rethinking them from the customer’s point of view.
 COVID-19 has accentuated this change once again.